NEPA/CEQA Managers are environmental compliance managers that work with organizations to ensure that a business does not break these laws.

 What Is the Average NEPA/CEQA Manager's Salary?

 NEPA/CEQA Managers are environmental specialists with a background in law & compliance, and planning and theory, salary data depends on their sector of work - with government employing the most numbers proportionally.
-The median salary for all environmental specialists according to May 2015 data was $67,460.
-Federal government was the biggest payer with a median of $99,260.
-Other sectors pay much closer to the median, with management scientific paying $68,410; engineering services paid $67,830.
-Slightly under the median were local government ($65,320) and state government ($60,280).
+The median salary for all environmental specialists was $73,230 as of May 2020.
+Federal government was the biggest payer with a median salary of $103,180.
+Other sectors that pay much closer to the median include management scientific, with a median salary of $71,690, and engineering services, with a median salary of $75,780.*

 NEPA / CEQA Manager Jobs & Job Description